sooriyaarachchi/pybites.github.io-src/content/guest-python-and-devops.md

 For many years \*nix systems and their operators have had the mindset of automating their works flows, _a good sysadmin is a lazy sysadmin_.
 This has been supported through the ability to code in the shell, _bash_ being the default on many systems for many years.

-The ability to string together commands that you write in your shell into script files and run them time and time again was a very powerful thing but the disadvantage is that trying to match what you get from modern languages is sometimes difficult and messy, so alternatives were sought.
+The ability to string together your shell commands into script files then run them time and time again was a very powerful thing.
+The difficulty was that trying to match what you get from modern languages is sometimes difficult and messy, so alternatives were sought.
 This is where Python stepped in ...

 ## Why Python?

-1 Its ubiquity and the fact it has been used for many years by OS providers, gave admins the same warm fuzzy feeling as bash: they know that they can write their script locally and that it should work anywhere, saving the need for individual scripts for all the different systems.
+1. Its ubiquity and the fact it has been used for many years by OS providers gave admins the same warm fuzzy feeling as bash: they knew that they could write their scripts locally and that it should work anywhere, saving the need for individual scripts for all the different systems.

-2 Python is easy to read and learn, It’s also easy to copy, paste and run.
+2. Python is easy to read and learn.
+It’s also easy to copy, paste and run.
 Sometimes things just need to get done and Python allows you to jump into some complex things without the need to fully understand everything that’s happening.
 I’m not saying that’s a good thing, but if your site is down and the boss is screaming, sometimes the ability to just google, copy, paste and run, knowing you stand a good chance of achieving what you want, is just enough.

-3 No need for object oriented programming.
+3. No need for object oriented programming.
 No structured coding required either.
 You can go straight into grabbing what you want and doing the work.
 Much like shell scripting (PyBites addition - related Pycon 2018 talk: [Solve Your Problem With Sloppy Python](https://www.youtube.com/watch?v=QsTVDx20y1M)).

-4 Batteries are mostly included but if not, there is likely a module out there.
-You need to poke at a network, no problem, try [netaddr](http://netaddr.readthedocs.io/en/latest/).
-Grab data from a website?
+4. Batteries are mostly included but if not, there is likely a module out there.
+If you need to poke at a network, no problem, try [netaddr](http://netaddr.readthedocs.io/en/latest/).
+Need to grab data from a website?
 Use [BeautifulSoup](https://pybit.es/tag/beautifulsoup.html).
-Make a simple dashboard/data visualization?
-Check out [Matplotlib](https://pybit.es/tag/matplotlib.html) or [Bokeh](https://pybit.es/tag/bokeh.html).
+Make a simple dashboard/data visualization with [Matplotlib](https://pybit.es/tag/matplotlib.html) or [Bokeh](https://pybit.es/tag/bokeh.html).
 Python can do it all!

 ## Big tools, same language